davelively14/connect_four_loft/README.md

 Additionally, I attempted to maintain consistent convention across the board.
 Semicolons (JS), single quotes (JS), spacing, line breaks, directory structure, etc. were all maintained throughout.

-I understand this is just a small portion of working on a team, but I believe I simulated it as much as one can when working independently.
+I understand this is just a small portion of working on a team, but I wanted to make an effort to simulate doing so whenever able.

 ### Architecture